EnableX/One-to-One-Video-Calling-Open-Source-flutter-Application/README.md

 To help you to try our Flutter Application quickly, without having to set up Application Server, this Application is shipped pre-configured to work in a "try" mode with EnableX hosted Application Server i.e. https://demo.enablex.io.

-Our Application Server restricts a single Session Duations to 10 minutes, and allows 1 moderator and not more than 3 participants in a Session.
+Our Application Server restricts a single Session Durations to 10 minutes, and allows 1 moderator and not more than 3 participants in a Session.

-Once you tried EnableX Flutter Sample Application, you may need to set up your own Application Server and verify your Application to work with your Application Server.
+Once you tried EnableX Flutter SDK Sample Application, you may need to set up your own Application Server and verify your Application to work with your Application Server.
 Refer to point 2 for more details on this.

 #### 1.1.4 Configure Flutter Client